ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-3.md

 * If the lock is flagged as a write lock with a given priority, there are no other writers trying to write, but *there can be higher-priority readers trying to read*.
 Can this cause problems?
 What happens if we're at the head of the commit queue?
 Can we race against objects with the _same_ priority?

 While pondering this specific issue, yet another realization: in our more restricted "commit" (instead of "undo") model here, we do _not_ need separate work queue and commit pool objects.
 Everything in the work queue has to happen at some point.

+There's definitely trickiness involved when we have a bunch of objects with the same priority.
+To make everything easier to reason about, it might be simpler to require priorities to have a _total_ order and not just a partial order.

+In any case, with this proposed model:

+* In case of lock acquisition failure, we want to associate the task queue item with the node (for the ordered *and* unordered case)
+* On success in the ordered case, we need to rummage through data associated with the node in all cases (either to add ourselves to the list, or to abort other tasks)

+Hmm, it turns out a rwlock might not actually be all that useful (it's still good for the _unordered_ case, but not this ordered case).
+Packing the priority into a 128-bit DCAS might not be very useful either, since we have to mess around with lists in both the success and failure case.
+Perhaps we just need a simple mutex protecting the "wants locks" and "owns locks" lists?
+Something like:

+1. Acquire per-node mutex
+2. Check the lists associated with node.
+Abort tasks if necessary.
+Add ourselves to the appropriate list.
+3. Release per-node mutex
+4. Hopefully it is now correct to let user code run as long as it doesn't commit
+5. Probably need the per-node mutex again upon commit???

+Oh, I just realized that we might be able to eliminate what the paper describes as the _iteration lock_, which is held around "invoking methods on shared objects."
+The paper doesn't clearly explain _how_ one iteration actually manages to get a reference to the conflicting iteration's iteration lock, but it obviously has to be mediated through a shared object (i.e. a netlist node) and the shared object's conflict logs.
+In the paper's model, the iteration lock then has to be held in order to stop the iteration being aborted from messing up any more state while work is being undone.
+In our case, no actual work on the netlist happens until commit.

+What should we do on contention of the per-node mutex?
+The maximum length of the critical section is O(size of commit queue), so an easy approach is to just spin.

+### Reinventing parking lot

+At this point I realize that I am basically re-inventing all of the features of parking lot locks, with one critical exception: we are not going to be suspending OS threads.
+We only suspend the work item.
+There will probably be a lot more work items available to try and do.
+This means our performance requirements will be different.